khankhushi/Moosic/README.md

 -	`cd ./moodify`
 -	`streamlit run app.py`
 -	The app is now running at http://localhost:8501

-#### Testing Web App
-- Allow permissions for camera and mic when loading the web app.
 -	While testing, wait for the model to detect your emotions and click on recommend button to get songs based on a particular emotion
-- Emotion used previously are stored in the cache and might cause an error in recommending music, REFRESH the site to resolve this.
-4. Emotion used previously are stored in the cache and might cause an error in recommending music, REFRESH the site to resolve this.
+- Emotion used previously are stored as cache and might cause an error in recommending music, delete `detected_emotion.npy file` in the directory to resolve this.
 - Recommended music is loaded in next tab as a youtube search query.

 ### System Architechture